klakegg/docker-github-upload/README.md

 This action assists you in uploading your asset(s) to your project release page.
 You are free to choose between using [static configuration](#static-configuration) (with support for variables) and [scripted configuration](#scripted-configuration) depending on what you need for your project.

+Want to upload from your own build server?
+[Yes, it is supported.](#usage-outside-github)

 ## Static configuration